CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/overview.md

 ## **`exchange_received`**

-This new function **allows the exchange of tokens without actually transfering tokens in**, as the exchange is based on the change of the coins balances within the pool.
+This new function **allows the exchange of tokens without actually transferring tokens in**, as the exchange is based on the change of the coins balances within the pool.

-Users of this method are dex aggregators, arbitrageurs, or other users who **do not wish to grant approvals to the contract**.
+Users of this method are DEX aggregators, arbitrageurs, or other users who **do not wish to grant approvals to the contract**.
 They can instead send tokens directly to the contract and call **`exchange_received()`**.

 !!!abstract "Article"
     Explore the `exchange_received` function's role in streamlining swaps without approvals, its efficiency benefits, and security considerations in a succinct article.
 Learn more about this innovative feature for cost-effective, secure trading through Curve pools: [How to Do Cheaper, Approval-Free Swaps](https://blog.curvemonitor.com/posts/exchange-received/).